graphlit/graphlit-tools-python/README.md

 ## Overview

-The Graphlit Agent Tools for Python enables easy interaction with agent frameworks such as [CrewAI](https://crewai.com), allowing developers to easily integrate the Graphlit service with agentic workflows.
+The Graphlit Agent Tools for Python enables easy interaction with agent frameworks such as [CrewAI](https://crewai.com) or [Griptape](https://www.griptape.ai/), allowing developers to easily integrate the Graphlit service with agentic workflows.
 This document outlines the setup process and provides a basic example of using the tools.

 ## Prerequisites